 What Is An NBA Futures Bet?

+The most common NBA futures bets are wagers on which team will win the NBA Championship, which players will win the different conferences, and which team will lead the league in wins.
 Other futures bets include totals (over/under) wagers on how many games a chosen team will win in the NBA regular season.

 What Is An NBA Finals Prop Bet?